canonical/sylva-core/docs/node_class.md

 ### Deployment Considerations

 When deploying Sylva, the defined node classes become available for both management and workload clusters through the `shared_workload_clusters_values` configmaps.

-It's possible to specify node classes for the entire cluster, control plane, default machine deployment, or specific machine deployments.
+It is possible to select a node class for :

+- the entire cluster : `cluster.default_node_class`
+- the control plane: `cluster.control_plane.node_class`
+- machine deployments (default value): `cluster.machine_deployment_default.node_class`
+- a specific machine deployment: `cluster.machine_deployments.X.node_class`

+Node classes are only available on RKE2 clusters.
+It has not yet been implemented for Kubeadm.

 ## kernel configuration